Skip to content

 Generate pre-shared keys

-When you create IPsec tunnels with the option Add pre-shared key later, the Cloudflare dashboard will show you a warning indicator.
+When creating IPsec tunnels with the option Add pre-shared key later, the Cloudflare dashboard will show a warning indicator.

-1. Select Edit to edit the properties of each IPsec tunnel you have created.
+1. Select Edit to edit the properties of each IPsec tunnel.

 2. Select Generate a new pre-shared key > Update and generate pre-shared key.

-3. Copy the pre-shared key value for each of your IPsec tunnels, and save these values somewhere safe.
+3. Copy the pre-shared key value for each IPsec tunnel, and save these values.
 Then, select Done.

 IPsec identifier - User ID

-After creating your IPsec tunnels, the Cloudflare dashboard will list them under Tunnels.
-To retrieve your IPsec tunnel's user ID:
+After creating IPsec tunnels, the Cloudflare dashboard will list them under Tunnels.
+To retrieve the IPsec tunnel's user ID:

 2. Create Magic WAN static routes